Minneapolis police chief resigns

 The Minnesota Department of Public Safety Bureau of Criminal Apprehension is leading the investigation and her death is being investigated as a police shooting.

-In her first comments on the case Thursday, Harteau said the shooting "should not have happened. ...
+Thursday, in her first comments on the case, Harteau said the shooting "should not have happened. ...
 On our squad cars, you will find the words: 'To protect with courage and serve with compassion.'
 This did not happen."

+Philando Castile was killed outside the city, but the trial of the officer who shot him -- which ended in acquittal -- was held in Minneapolis.
+Protesters marched through the city afterward.

-Another fatal police shooting happened while Harteau was chief and led to numerous street protests.
+A fatal police shooting that happened in Minneapolis also led to street protests.

-Jamar Clark, a 24-year-old African-American, was killed during a scuffle with white officers in front of an apartment building during the early hours of November 15, 2015.
+Jamar Clark, a 24-year-old African-American, was killed in a scuffle with white Minneapolis officers in front of an apartment building during the early hours of November 15, 2015.

 The officers were not charged with a crime.
 A police internal investigation determined they did not violate department policies and will not face discipline.

+At a Friday meeting, city council member Linea Palmisano said the Castile shooting could have happened in Minneapolis.

+"I think we need to fundamentally change the way police operate in our city, and if this means a change in leadership ... then so be it, because we have a systemic problem," she said.

 Harteau joined the Minneapolis Police Department as an officer in 1987, at age 22.
-She became chief in January 2013 and was the department's first woman chief.
+She was the department's first female and openly gay chief.

-Hodges said she will nominate current Assistant Chief Medaria "Rondo" Arradondo as police chief.